 Lack of required input on anti-erosion works and adequate protection of embankments restrict risk free situation.
 This may be due to failure of conventional approaches and foundation materials.
-The foundation materials are silty-soil with d{50} of 0.018 mm for the river bed and 0.05 mm for bank slope, which may get eroded and transported at the flow velocity above 0.15 m / sec.
-While velocity analysed at the study sections 37 and 62 km was 0.93 and 0.88 m/sec, respectively
+The foundation materials is silty-soil with d{50} of 0.018 mm for the river bed and 0.05 mm for bank slope, which may get eroded and transported at the flow velocity above 0.15 m / sec.
+While velocity analysed at the study sections 37 and 62 km was 0.93 and 0.88 m/sec, respectively.

-Study shows that an application of woven type Polypropylene geo-textile with sufficient pores to dissipate pore pressure can restore the foundation material.
-Woven Geo-textile commonly called 'silt fence' and used as barriers in the embankment construction to hold fine soil particles from migration due to river flow velocity as well as wave action.
+Study shows that an application of woven type geo-textile with sufficient pores to dissipate pore pressure can restore the foundation material.
 Above the geo-textile sheet riprap pitching of 15 cm thick gravel of 30 mm to 125 mm sizes and more than 20 cm thick water front stone boulders above 200 mm size may be suited to protect the embankment at the study section.
 The geo-textile reinforced revetment may act as a rescue against the alarming situation of cutting and erosion in the river Kamla Balan.
 The protection has to be done up to scour depth also as per provision of relevant codes available and others.
-The normal scour depth calculated at section of km 37 and km 62 is 5.4m and 6.4 m, respectively.
+The normal scour depth calculated at section of km 37 and km 62 is 5.4 m and 6.4 m, respectively.

-However, due to lack of durability against wire meshing and environmental consideration the cost-benefit analysis is required to be studied further taking an account of direct, indirect and opportunity cost-benefit in the long run.
-This may not be final solution to protect entire stretch of the embankment but problem prone areas of embankment are very much needed to be studied in this light for safety and sustainability with certainty.
+However, due to lack of durability against wire meshing and environmental consideration the cost-benefit analysis are required to be studied further taking an account of direct, indirect and opportunity cost-benefit in the long run.
+This shows that solutions are site specific and to protect entire stretch of the embankment for its safety and sustainability, problem prone areas of embankment are very much needed to be studied in this light.